Miculino/graphql-restaurant-menu-ui/README.md

 - Mobile-first approach with Tailwind CSS
 - Dynamic grid layouts that adapt to screen size
 - Flexible component design that scales properly

-The implementation process was iterative, with each feature being built and refined based on real usage patterns and performance metrics.
-The modular architecture allows for easy expansion and maintenance, while the performance optimizations ensure a smooth user experience across devices.

 ## 🎯 Conclusion